HenriSM07/HenriSM07/readme.md

 <h2 align="left">Hello!
-My name is Henri and I'm a full-stack developer from Brazil</h2>
+My name is Henri and I'm a front-end developer from Brazil</h2>

 ###